 Silent Strider only Rites, Camp Rites, and other Rites pertinent to the Silent Striders, listed alphabetically.
+Only those requiring MET conversion or further clarification are included.

 Decent into the Dark Umbra (Mystic)

 This Rite was replaced with Decent into the Underworld in Third Edition.
 (Silent Strider Tribebook)